 The stock split.
 Sometimes it feels like much ado about nothing; just corporate management rebalancing shares and prices, with no real impact on company value.
 But there’s always a reason behind each split.
 Read on.

-Names like Tesla (TSLA) and Apple (AAPL) have completed a stock split in recent years.
+Names like Tesla ($TSLA) and Apple ($AAPL) have completed stock splits in recent years.
 A company decides to divide the share price by some factor, which subsequently multiplies the number of shares available by that factor.
 Let's dive deeper into a split’s functionality and why stock splits occur.

 What is a stock split?

 A stock split is when a company divides the existing shares of its stock into multiple new shares to increase the stock’s liquidity.
 The most common stock split ratio is 2:1 or 3:1, which means that for every share a person holds, they’ll have two or three times as many shares after the split occurs.

 Once a company's stock has split, the number of outstanding shares will increase, but the value of each shareholder's stake in the company and its market capitalisation will stay the same.

 A stock split works by the company issuing additional shares to shareholders, increasing the total by a specific ratio.

 For example, let’s take a hypothetical company called Maverick.

 Maverick has 1m shares traded at $1,000 each and a $1b market cap.
 If it undergoes a 4:1 stock split, it would have 4m shares, trading at $250 each.
 The company is still worth $1b and its shareholders have the same value in their account, but the number of shares they now own is 4x greater.

 A reverse stock split is the opposite: instead of increasing the number of shares, the company decreases the number, increasing the price per share.